We are reader supported. When you purchase products through links on this page, we may earn an affiliate commission. Learn More.

 • Dimensions (W × H × D): 7" × 4" × 6.3"

-• Supports two Bluetooth connections at once
+• Supports dual Bluetooth connections

 • High-quality MOSFET amplifier for strong Sound output